 Accountability is Relationship Based

 Strong managers who capably hold people accountable, do so by forging relationships based on respect.
-They are open, honest and provide critical feedback at the time it’s needed not after the fact.
-Strong managers not only listen, they hear.
+They are open, honest, and provide critical feedback at the time it’s needed, not after the fact.
+Strong managers not only listen, but they also hear.
 They can handle the emotion.
 It sounds so simple.
-But there is a difference between honesty and brutality as well as feedback and criticism.
+But there is a difference between honesty and brutality, as well as feedback and criticism.
 How skilled are your managers in walking that line?
 Strong managers build trust as part of the conversation.
-Strong managers work for mutual gain achieving results for themselves, the organization and the individual contributor.
+Strong managers work for mutual gain achieving results for themselves, the organization, and the individual contributor.